rpgreview/papersandpaychecks/pnp.md

 # Papers & Paychecks

+by Lev Lafayette

+Published by the RPG Review Cooperative, Inc. (incorporated in the State of Victoria, A0094301K), 2017

+ISBN 978-0-9946388-0-9

-"Fear and Loathing in Wellington", originally "My Life with Boss" by Dan L'Estrange
+"Fear and Loathing in Wellington", originally "My Life with Boss", published in RPG Review Issue 7, 2010 by Dan L'Estrange.
+Modified for *Papers & Paychecks*.

-"Code of Cthulhu", originally by David Cameron Staples, and published in RPG Review
+"Code of Cthulhu", published in RPG Review Issue 21, September 2013, by David Cameron Staples.
+Modified for *Papers & Paychecks*.

 # Table of Contents